 Chris has always had a strong connection to plants and the natural world.
-For his earliest health and nature education, he is very grateful for his father and their countless hours spent walking and canoeing the fields, woods, rivers and mountains of upstate New York, and he is deeply indebted to his mother for giving him his earliest training in nutrition, as she prepared delicious, nutritious meals for their large family, never taking a day off.
+For his earliest health and nature education, he is very grateful for his father and their countless hours spent in the fields, woods, rivers and mountains of upstate New York, and his his mother for giving him his earliest training in nutrition.

-Since then Chris has been blessed to have the opportunity to continue his education with amazing health experts throughout the country, and on his journeys in India, Nepal and China.
+Since then Chris has been blessed to to continue his education with amazing health experts throughout this country, and on his journeys in India, Nepal and China.

 Chris’s passion is to empower others to learn the most effective ways of bringing forth their deep healing potential with a holistic approach that includes medicinal herbs, vital food, mind-body practices and lifestyle optimization.